lukelovekin/CA-MERN-Stack-Part-A/README.md

 #### Target Audience

-The target audience for FreeSpace will be anyone looking to create a portfolio for themselves
+The main target audience for FreeSpace will be Artists, Actors, Musicians and anyone looking to create a deployed portfolio for themselves so they can advertise themselves to potential employers or clients.
+The other target audience will be Employers, scouts and anyone looking hire these artists for work or gigs or other jobs alike.

 #### Tech stack (e.g. html, css, deployment platform, etc)